tianyic/FaRSA/README.md

-- **lambda coefficient**: Designed for special optimized routine. **Feasible range: [ 0, infinity )**, the **lambda** in aimed optimization problem would be **lambda coefficient / number of samples**, where the number of sample is data file's sample set size.
+- **lambda_coefficient**: Designed for special optimized routine. **Feasible range: [ 0, infinity )**, the **lambda** in aimed optimization problem would be **lambda coefficient / number of samples**, where the number of sample is data file's sample set size.

 - **lambda**: Set lambda in aimed optimization problem.
 Complementary for lambda coefficient. **Feasible range: [ 0, infinity )**.
 If lambda is nonnegative, then FaRSA would ignore lambda coefficient, otherwise FaRSA would use lambda coefficient to calculate lambda.

-- **data file**: Necessary for special optimized routine, not required for generic routine.
+- **data_file**: Necessary for special optimized routine, not required for generic routine.
 Provide absolute path to access data file.

-- **data format**: Necessary for special optimized routine, not required for generic routine.
+- **data_format**: Necessary for special optimized routine, not required for generic routine.
 Declare data file format.
 Current feasible values: libsvm.

 #### 2.2 Advanced Parameters

+- **print_level**: print level, there are 4 print levels now:

+	- 0: Print nothing

+	- 1: Print summary information on terminal

+	- 2: Output more detailed results into output file

+	- 3: Print results as column format.

-- **maximum iteration**: Maximum iteration of FaRSA optimization algorithm.
+- **maximum_iteration**: Maximum iteration of FaRSA optimization algorithm.
 Feasible range: positive integer set.
 Default: 1000

 - **Gamma**: Coefficient for switching between phi step or beta step.
 Feasible range: ( 0, 1 ].
 Default: 1